How Long Should Your Web Pages Be? (Size Matters!)

 If your business website doesn’t look trustworthy, it’s not going to rank very high.

-• Using an SSL certificate
+Using an SSL certificate

-• Adding social proof like happy testimonials
+Adding social proof like reviews from your happy clients

-• Being transparent with your policies
+Being transparent with your policies and Ts&Cs (you should have a page for those)

-• Linking to your socials
+Linking to your socials

 10. Your website pages are too short

-11. You have duplicate content
+11. You have duplicate content on your website

-Start posting unique content only.
+Start posting original and unique content only

 12. You haven’t taken on-page SEO into account...

-13. … or you’ve targeted the wrong keywords
+13. … or you targeted the wrong keywords

-Perhaps you have thought of on-page SEO, but you’ve simply used the wrong keywords.
+Perhaps you did think about on-page SEO, but you simply used the wrong keywords.
+What do I mean by ‘wrong’?

 14. You haven’t been blogging on your business website

-If, after going through or fixing the previous points, you’re still wondering ‘why is my website not showing on Google’, then one of the most probable answers is simply that… you haven’t got a blog.
+If, after going through (or fixing) the previous points, you’re STILL wondering ‘why is my website not showing on Google’, then one of the most probable answers is simply that… you haven’t got a blog.

+While blogging comes with tons of benefits, lots of them involve search engine optimisation.
 So, how does blogging help with SEO (aka how does it help your website show on Google more often)?

 Simple:

-• It offers opportunities for internal links
+It offers all kinds of opportunities to add internal links

-As we’ve seen, there are several reasons, but the best thing is... they’re all fixable (although you will still have to be patient to see the results).
+So, ‘why is my website not showing on Google?’
+As we’ve seen together, there are several reasons, but the best thing is... they’re all fixable (although you’ll still need to be patient to see the first results).
+Pheeeew!

 More #crafty blog posts on this topic: